Significant Faith Days

 Islam

-Exceptions are sometimes made in the case of extended field trips.
+Exceptions to the above may be considered where dates of special events are set externally to our Board.
 These exceptions are made with Superintendent approval and take into consideration the impact to students participating, the availability of learning opportunities and their educational value.

-Please note that in addition to the above-listed dates, YRDSB will take reasonable steps to accommodate students and staff members of a faith group for whom the Board’s and the school’s operations or requirements create undue hardship and interfere with their ability to exercise their religious beliefs and practices.
+Please note that in addition to the above-listed dates, YRDSB will take reasonable steps to accommodate students, families and staff members of a faith group who state that the Board’s school and workplace operations or requirements create undue hardship and interfere with their ability to exercise their religious beliefs and practices.

 These dates may include, but are not limited to the following: